eliranwong/wsl2/README.md

 To work with WSL2, select "Allow Public Access"

 Remarks: Set Windows firewall according to your needs.

+# VCXSRV (FREE)

+You may consider VCXSRV as an alternative to X410.
+In our testing, windowed apps work better in X410 due to its feature "DPI Scaling > High Qaulity".
+You don't need to install VCXSRV if you have X410 installed.

+It is not recommended to install VCXSRV via pengwin-setup.

+Instead, we recommend to install VCXSRV via Windows PowerShell (Admin):
+[Reason: It is easier to use XLaunch from start menu for configuration.]

+> choco install vcxsrv

+To make "vcxsrv" to work with google web engine or QtWebEngine, select from XLaunch "Native OpenGL".

+To make "vcxsrv" to work with WSL2, select from XLaunch "Disable Access Control".

 # Update Installed Packages